Updated: May 10, 2022

 If you are rich enough to rent a gallery, it’s quite easy.
 Just contact the gallery and reserve a time slot.
 Be prepared to pay around 20,000 yen per day to rent the gallery.
 The minimum rental period is usually 7-10 days.
 Some rental galleries require certain standards in the quality of the work to be exhibited.
 If your work does not meet their standards, you might be rejected.
 Exhibition-quality prints may also be required.
 The gallery may also take a large commission (as much as 50%) on any print sales.
 You will also have to pay for frames/matting and publicity postcards.
 The total bill will be considerable.

-A cheaper (but more difficult) way is to apply for an exhibition at one of the galleries operated by a film or camera maker such as Fuji Film, Canon, Nikon, and Kodak.
+A cheaper (but more difficult) way is to apply for an exhibition at one of the galleries operated by a camera maker such as Fuji Film, Canon, Nikon, and Leica.
 Find out the deadline (usually every month or once every few months) and entry rules, then submit the required number of sample photos.
 If you pass the judging, you will be notified of an exhibition slot which is usually about a week long and a year in advance.
 You are competing against many other people, so the chances of getting in are pretty slim.
 Places like the Nikon Salon have applications in English.
 Most other galleries require you to communicate in Japanese only.

 If you’re a famous photographer, you may be invited to exhibit in Japan by a major gallery or museum.
 That’s when you got it made.